SEO without link building. Is it really possible?

 Time on Site

-If someone clicks through to your website from the search results and then immediately goes back to the SERPs and clicks on another listing, that’s a sign that your website’s UX is below their expectations.
+On the other hand, if someone clicks through to your website from the search results and then immediately goes back to the SERPs and clicks on another listing, that’s a sign that your website’s UX is below their expectations.

-This is the percentage of people who click through to your website from the search results and then immediately leave (i.e., they “bounce” back to the SERPs).
+It’s the percentage of people who click through to your website from the search results and then immediately leave (i.e., they “bounce” back to the SERPs).

 A high bounce rate could be a bad sign.